CodyCarmichaelMPH/EpiTuner/README.md

    - Training validation

 ## Contributing

-1. Follow the coding standards in `Docs/.cursorrules`
 2. Write unit tests for all new functionality
 3. Ensure 90%+ test coverage
 4. Update documentation as needed

-## License

-[Add your license information here]

 ## Support